Key Points for Choosing a Heat-Tolerant Dog Breed:

 6. Pharaoh Hound

 The Pharaoh Hound, known for its striking appearance and elegant stance, hails from the Mediterranean island of Malta.
-This breed is naturally adapted to warm climates thanks to its thin coat and agile frame.
-Pharaoh Hounds are affectionate, playful, and known for their intelligence.
+This breed naturally adapts to warm climates thanks to its thin coat and agile frame.
+Pharaoh Hounds are affectionate, playful, and intelligent.
 They are also quite resilient in warm weather, making them ideal companions in hot climates.

 Why They’re Great for Warm Climates: